ErHaWeb/sitepackage/README.md

 ### How do I easily change the namespace, composer name and extension key?

-If want to change the Namespace used in all files from `VendorName/Sitepackage` to `FancyCompany/GreatExtension` (adjust this example to your needs) use the following commands:
+If you want to change the Namespace used in all files from `VendorName/Sitepackage` to `FancyCompany/GreatExtension` (adjust this example to your needs) use the following commands:

 ```
 find ./packages/sitepackage \( -iname \*.html \) -type f -print0 | xargs -0 sed -i 's/VendorName\/Sitepackage/FancyCompany\/GreatExtension/g'